Dragoteryx/drg-music2/README.md

   <br>The volume at which music is played

 #### Methods
 Those methods are just an alias for the methods with the same name in MusicHandler, except you don't need to precise the guild as a parameter when it is required.
+Example: ``music.shuffle(guild) <==> music.playlists.get(guild.id).shuffle()``

 * **join**
   <br>Alias for **MusicHandler.prototype.join**